svgeesus/EuroMPE/Duophonic/pitch-dac.md

 # Pitch DAC

-Use a very linear, well behaved 16-bit DAC per voice (so, two needed).
+Initial plan was to use a very linear, well behaved 16-bit DAC per voice (so, two needed).

 Over 10 octaves, at the desired precision, 16 bits is barely sufficient (0.2 cents).
 More bits would be desirable, to give finer precision and to allow for the loss of precision from using a calibration curve.
 However, 20bit or 18bit DACs can be expensive, and some are no better than 16bit INL; 24bit DACs are widely available and cheap, but tuned for audio AC performance not DC accuracy and linearity.